kvlinden-courses/cs344-code/README.md

 2. Create your own CS 344 code repo on GitHub:
 `https://github.com/`***GITHUB_ID***`/cs344` and clone it to your local machine.
-3. Build/Use a Python virtual environment using `packages.txt`.
+3. Build/Use a Python virtual environment for this codebase, loading the required packages one at a time as needed or using pip-install on the list of packages given in `packages.txt`.

 You will generally work with with your own `cs344` repo, using copies of code from our `cs344-code` as needed.
 Check our repo periodically